A fever is defined by most healthcare providers as a temperature of 100.4°F (38°C) and higher when taken rectally.

 - Getting rid of, or holding on to, water in the body

-When your child has a fever, the body works the same way to control the temperature, but it resets its thermostat at a higher temperature.
+When your child has a fever, the body works the same way to control the temperature.
+But it has temporarily reset its thermostat at a higher temperature.
 The temperature increases for a number of reasons:

-- Chemicals, called cytokines and mediators, are produced in the body in response to an invasion from a microorganism, malignancy, or other intruder.
+- Chemicals, called cytokines and mediators, are made in the body in response to an invasion from a microorganism, malignancy, or other intruder.

-- The body is making more macrophages, which are cells that go to combat when intruders are present in the body.
-These cells actually eat-up the invading organism.
+- The body is making more macrophages.
+These are cells that go to combat when intruders are present in the body.
+These cells actually "eat-up" the invading organism.

-- The body is busily trying to produce natural antibodies, which fight infection.
+- The body is busy trying to make natural antibodies, which fight infection.
 These antibodies will recognize the infection next time it tries to invade.

 - Many bacteria are enclosed in an overcoat-like membrane.
-When this membrane is disrupted or broken, the contents that escape can be toxic to the body and stimulate the brain to raise the temperature.
+When this membrane is disrupted or broken, the contents that escape can be toxic to the body.
+They stimulate the brain to raise the temperature.